 Olafur Eliasson is a Danish-Icelandic artist who, through his art, aims to raise awareness about environmental and social crises.
-His work ranges across various media such as film, photography, painting, and sculpture.
-But he is most recognised for his colossal art installations that make use of the elements like light, water, and wind to create immersive ethereal experiences.
-Seeking to produce art relevant to the current world issues, Eliasson’s projects intend to involve the society at large through installations in public spaces, public art lessons and discussions, bringing to attention the concerns about policy development, sustainability and global warming.
+His work ranges across various media, such as film, photography, painting, and sculpture.
+But he is most recognised for his colossal art installations that use elements like light, water, and wind to create immersive ethereal experiences.
+Seeking to produce art relevant to current world issues, Eliasson’s projects intend to involve the society at large through installations in public spaces, public art lessons and discussions, bringing to attention the concerns about policy development, sustainability and global warming.
 For him, the purpose of art is to generate collective action.

-Olafur Eliasson: In real life is open between July 11th 2019 and January 5th 2020 at Tate Modern, London.
+Olafur Eliasson: In real life is open from July 11, 2019, to January 5, 2020.